Text copied to clipboard!

 Responsibilities

-• Presenting storyboards to project teams and stakeholders.
+- Present storyboards effectively to production teams and stakeholders.

 Requirements

-• Proficiency in storyboard software such as Storyboard Pro or Photoshop.
+- Proficiency in storyboard software such as Storyboard Pro, Photoshop, or similar tools.

 Potential interview questions

-• Can you describe your process for creating a storyboard?
+Text copied to clipboard!- Can you describe your process for translating a script into visual storyboards?

-• How do you handle feedback and revisions?
+- How do you handle feedback and revisions during the storyboard creation process?

-• How do you ensure continuity across scenes?
+- How do you ensure continuity and consistency across storyboard sequences?